 - Never go inside your home with your hospital shoes.
 Leave them outside or in your garage.
-If possible disinfect them by spraying them with a chloride solution, wipe them with alcohol or wash them with soap in warm water (Crocs™).
-Make sure to clean them top and bottom.
+If possible, disinfect them by spraying them with a chloride solution, wipe them with alcohol or wash them with soap in warm water (Crocs™).
+Make sure to clean the top and bottom.

 - If you weren’t able to change your working clothes at work, change in an isolated location (garage or laundry room)

-- Put your dirty clothing in the washer when you get home and wash with detergent.
-If you can use hot water do so.
+- Put your dirty clothes in the washer when you get home and wash with detergent.
+If you can use hot water, do so.
 The heat of a tumble dryer will also kill the virus.